 Due to on-going projects, workflows, and staff time required to configure equipment before scanning, we are not able to provide on-demand scanning.
-We do offer various forms of scanning services and all non-ILL requests require 48 hours advance notice:
+We do offer various forms of scanning services and all non-ILL requests require 48 hours (two business days) advance notice:

 Digital Project Proposals

 Collections from non-profit cultural heritage organizations including libraries, historical societies, museums, archives and educational institutions will be included in SCDL based on the criteria outlined below.
 Other non-profit organizations with unique digital materials relating to South Carolina history and culture may submit collections for consideration as well.

 Institutions that wish to have collections digitized by an SCDL regional scan center or their own digital images uploaded should refer to the SCDL Metadata Guidelines.